1984 24 Hours of Le Mans: Group C2

 As well as the Rondeau cars in the C1-class, a 4-year old M379C was modified and entered in C2.
 It had been purchased by the new Graff Racing team (the name a combination of the owners Jean-Philippe Grand and François Feymann).
 All the Rondeau engines were tuned by Heini Mader.
 Sponsorship was raised by selling 50 lottery tickets for £1000 to choose the racing livery.
 The winning design was that of Barclays, as used by the Arrows F1 team.

 Tiga Race Cars had been founded in the 1970s by antipodeans Tim Schenken and Howden Ganley, with a successful series of cars in the 2-litre Sports car classes.
 Australian Neil Crang commissioned Tiga's first Group C car, the GC83, was only completed with a Chevrolet V8 late in the past season, racing for Spice Engineering with team-owners Gordon Spice and Ray Bellm.
 Spice then modified the design, as the new GC84, to incorporate the 3.3-litre Cosworth VFL engine instead and give it a nose akin to that of the Porsche 956.
 A second car, a GC284, was one of two built based on the old S2000 car and fitted with a Cosworth BDT rally engine.
 The 1778cc turbocharged engine could put out 380 bhp.
 It was entered by British privateer Roy Baker and his JQF Engineering team.

 Overshadowed by the return of Jaguar, another famous name from the same period re-appeared.
-The Scottish Écurie Écosse team was reborn by a business group led by Hugh McCaig.
+The Scottish Ecurie Ecosse team was reborn by a business group led by Hugh McCaig.
 Buying Alain DeCadenet's 1977 Group 6 sports car, they used it as the basis for a new aerodynamic C2 bodyshell.
 The Ecosse C284 still carried the 3-litre Cosworth DFV which could get the car up to 315 kp/h (195 mph).
 Just after the car was finished, FISA updated the C2 fuel capacity to 100 litres, necessitating the team to squeeze extra capacity into the side-pods.
 Regular season drivers Mike Wilds/David Duffield was joined by David Leslie for this race.